adarshmadrecha/digipinindia/README.md

 - Identical first 6 characters = within the same 1km area
 - Identical first 9 characters = within the same 15m area

+---

+Made with ❤️ for the Indian developer community